-What does a nationally uniform 911 data system look like?
-The 911 DataPath Strategic Plan describes the characteristics of an ideal future environment where data can be exchanged on a scheduled, ad hoc, or near real-time basis, and has five strategic goals:
+So what does a nationally uniform 911 data system look like?
+This is the work of the 911 DataPath Strategic Plan, which describes the characteristics of an ideal future environment where data can be exchanged on a scheduled, ad hoc or near real-time basis.

 What's Happening Now

-Watch the webinar "911 DataPath: A Strategic Plan for Sharing 911 Data Nationwide" to learn more about the initiative, including how access to timely, automated, reliable data-sharing will help PSAPs/ECCs in their everyday work, and the types of data under consideration.
+"911 DataPath: A Strategic Plan for Sharing 911 Data Nationwide": This webinar provides an overview of t the initiative, including how access to timely, automated and reliable data-sharing will help PSAPs/ECCs and the types of data under consideration.

-Read an article in IWCE’s Urgent Communications summarizing the process, challenges, and big picture questions the team faced as it developed a vision for nationally uniform 911 data, including the need for a framework for usable data within the 911 community.
+“Help Wanted: Working Together to Harness the Power of Data for 911”: This 2019 Urgent Communications article summarizes the process, challenges and questions the team faced in developing a vision for nationally uniform 911 data, including the need for a framework for usable data within the 911 community.